gdsbook/book/notebooks/11_regression.md

 A full detailed explanation of the output is beyond the scope of this chapter, so we will focus on the relevant bits for our main purpose.
 This is concentrated on the `Coefficients` section, which gives us the estimates for $\beta_k$ in our model.
 In other words, these numbers express the relationship between each explanatory variable and the dependent one, once the effect of confounding factors has been accounted for.
 Keep in mind however that regression is no magic; we are only discounting the effect of confounding factors that we include in the model, not of *all* potentially confounding factors.

-Results are largely as expected: houses tend to be significantly more expensive if they accommodate more people (`accommodates`), if they have more bathrooms and bedrooms and if they are a condominium or part of the "other" category of house type.
+Results are largely as expected: houses tend to be significantly more expensive if they accommodate more people (`accommodates`), if they have more bathrooms and bedrooms, and if they are a condominium or part of the "other" category of house type.
 Conversely, given a number of rooms, houses with more beds (i.e.. listings that are more "crowded") tend to go for cheaper, as it is the case for properties where one does not rent the entire house but only a room (`rt_Private_room`) or even shares it (`rt_Shared_room`).
 Of course, you might conceptually doubt the assumption that it is possible to *arbitrarily* change the number of beds within an AirBnB without eventually changing the number of people it accommodates, but methods to address these concerns using *interaction effects* won't be discussed here.

 ### Hidden Structures

-In general, our model performs well, being able to predict slightly more than 65% ($R^2=0.67$) of the variation in the mean nightly price using the covariates we've discussed above.
+In general, our model performs well, being able to predict slightly about two-thirds ($R^2=0.67$) of the variation in the mean nightly price using the covariates we've discussed above.
 But, our model might display some clustering in errors.
 To interrogate this, we can do a few things.
 One simple concept might be to look at the correlation between the error in predicting an AirBnB and the error in predicting its nearest neighbor.